TraceyOnim/crypto_management/README.md

 ![Peek 2022-09-04 14-36](https://user-images.githubusercontent.com/43263401/188311413-cac53a6f-7419-4a2b-9875-cc2e816c09cc.gif)

-The GIF shows a user submitting a tx hash.
+The GIF shows a user submitting a transaction hash.
 The transaction fetched is displayed at the end of the table.
 After 20second you will see its status changing to `complete`